adrenth/redirect/README.md

 * Automatic creation of redirect when changing CMS Page (System redirects)
 * Redirect statistics (under construction, will be released soon)
 * Compatibility with PHP 7+
-* Compatibility with OctoberCMS stable
+* Compatibility with October CMS stable

 ## Redirection